 The application period for End of Year Awards and Graduation Honor Stoles the 2022-2023 school year is open!

 Apply for End of Year Recognition and Pins

-Graduating Seniors check back March 2023 to apply for Graduation Stoles and Recognition
+Graduating Seniors: Apply for Graduation Stoles and Recognition

 Reminder: Project Green Schools requires a minimum of 10 business days once you’ve submitted your paperwork to process and mail pins or stoles to your school.
 Please be mindful of the calendar and your end of year celebrations so that the pins or stoles can arrive in time.

 Questions?
 Please email email@example.com